souravm84/vidbacking/README.md

 > * Very small file size (4kb total).
 > * Easy to use.
 > * Can be used for both page background or for an element background.
+> * Image fallback when video not supported.
 > * Tested on all modern browsers.